The 10 Best ZoomInfo Alternatives in 2026 (Ranked for Small Business)

 Best for: startups and small B2B sales teams that want ZoomInfo-style breadth without enterprise pricing.

-Pros: generous free plan, all-in-one outreach, huge database.
-Cons: data-accuracy inconsistencies; can feel like a lot of platform for a very small team.
+Pros: a genuinely usable free plan, outreach and data in one place, huge database.
+Cons: data accuracy is inconsistent, and it can feel like a lot of platform for a three-person team.

-ZoomInfo vs Apollo, in one line: Apollo pairs a comparable 275M-plus database with built-in email sequencing and a dialer for roughly $49 to $119 per user a month, where ZoomInfo sells data alone on a five-figure annual contract.
-ZoomInfo wins on direct-dial depth and org-chart mapping; Apollo wins on price and all-in-one outreach for a small team.
+ZoomInfo vs Apollo, in one line: Apollo pairs a comparable 240M-plus database with built-in email sequencing and a dialer for roughly $49 to $119 per user a month, where ZoomInfo sells data alone on a five-figure annual contract.
+ZoomInfo wins on direct-dial depth and org-chart mapping.
+Apollo wins on price, and on putting the outreach tooling in the same window a small team is already working in.
 See our fuller Apollo.io alternatives guide if Apollo itself isn't the fit.

 2. Cognism: Best for European Markets and Phone-Verified Data